codemix/yii2-dockerized/README.md

  * `Dockerfile` adds PHP extensions and required system packages
  * `composer.json` and `composer.lock` list composer packages

-The actual production image extends from this base image and uses `./Dockerfile`.
-It only adds your your app sources on top.
+The actual app image extends from this base image and uses `./Dockerfile` in the main directory.
+It basically only adds your your app sources on top.

 In the recommended scenario you would build the base image once then upload it to your container registry and share it with your co-developers.